How to check your global IP address using commands (curl/dig, etc.)

 I think the reason why it's "slightly different for each person" is because the sites people use to check it vary

-In conclusion, please keep in mind that "curl is not a command to check the global IP address internally."
+In conclusion, please keep in mind that "curl is not a command that checks your global IP address internally."

 How to check using the dig/nslookup command (Linux/Windows)